NotSurprised/MyCTF-Challenges/ForUCCU/ArticleDiff/ArticleDiff.md

 you call us criminals.
 We explore... and you call us criminals.
 We leek after knowledge... and you call as criminals.
 We exist without skin color, without nationality, without religious bias... and you call us criminals.
-You build atomic bombs, you sage wars, you murder, cheat, and lie to us and try to make us believe it's for our own good, yet we're the criminals.
+You build atomic bombs, you gage wars, you murder, cheat, and lie to us and try to make us believe it's for our own good, yet we're the criminals.

         Yes, I am a criminal.
 My crime is that of curiosity.
 My crime is